Egg shortages are forcing the food industry to think outside the coop

 Culling of chickens due to bird flu and increasing demand has led to a spike in egg prices and given vegan alternatives something to crow about.

-Since January 2022, the United States has seen over 1,600 outbreaks of bird flu in the poultry industry, the first such outbreak since 2016.
+Since January 2022, the United States has experienced more than 1,600 bird flu outbreaks in the poultry industry – the first major resurgence of the virus since 2016.
 Avian influenza viruses of the H5N1 subtype are extremely virulent and can cause up to 100% mortality in chickens.
 According to the US Centers for Disease Control and Prevention (CDC), over 168 million birds have died or been culled due to detection of the highly pathogenic avian influenza (HPAI) A(H5) viruses so far.

 The loss of egg laying birds has sent the cost of eggs soaring to record prices in the US prompting the government to show it was taking the matter seriously.